dnegometyanov/commissions-calculator/README.md

    As well as `TransactionType` and `UserType` value objects.

  - Most of the core calculation logic is in `Commissions\CalculatorContext\Domain\Service\CommissionsCalculator\Rules` namespace.
-Each rule implements `RuleInterface` and basically takes  `Transaction`, `UserCalculationStateCollection`, `ExchangeRates` as parameters for calculation of commission of each transaction.
+Currently we have only Weekly category rules that implement `WeeklyRuleInterface` taht extends `RuleInterface` and basically takes  `Transaction`, `WeeklyStateCollection`, `ExchangeRates` as parameters for calculation of commission of each transaction.

  - Rules added to the `RuleSequence`, so the first matching rule applies to calculate the commission.

- - `UserCalculationStateCollection` is a collection that has Transaction Type (i.e. `deposit` or `withdrawal`) as a key, and `UserCalculationState` as value.
-For now `UserCalculationState` contains aggregation of Weekly Amount per transaction type and weekly transactions count per transaction type.
+ - `WeeklyStateCollection` is a collection that has Transaction Type (i.e. `deposit` or `withdrawal`) as a key, and `WeeklyState` as value.
+For now we have only `WeeklyState` that contains aggregation of Weekly Amount per transaction type and weekly transactions count per transaction type.
-   TODOs : I need to make `UserCalculationState` extendable for new types of rules, but not only weekly amount and transactions count.
+   But we possibly can create any state objects that implement interfaces we need to the rule and aggregated to the common interface similar to `WeeklyStateInterface`

-- `UserCalculationStateRepositoryInterface` is an interface for storing and retrieving `UserCalculationStateCollection` per user id.
+- `WeeklyStateRepositoryInterface` is an interface for storing and retrieving `WeeklyStateCollection` per user id.
-And `UserCalculationStateRepositoryDefault` is its in-memory implementation.
+And `WeeklyStateRepositoryDefault` is its in-memory implementation.

  - `TransactionCommissionCalculator` implements `TransactionCommissionCalculatorInterface` and finds proper calculation rule from `RulesSequence` using Rule's `isSuitable` condition.